|John Parker||Mary Crocome|

 |Jacob Parker b. abt.
 1766 in Georgetown; m.
 Anna Randall 13 Feb 1695 in Boston; one child: Jacob; d.
 18 Sep 1735 Groton, Suffolk, Massachusetts|

 |Margaret Parker b. abt.
 1668 Georgetown, m.
 23 Oct 1864 in Marblehead Samuel Dixey (b.
 20 Mar 1663 in Salem, d. aft, 1686); six children: Thomas, Sarah, William, Margaret, Samuel, and Grace Dixey; d. after Nov 1732 in Marblehead|

 Thomas's mother, Mary, widowed by 1671, deeded him 1/3 of the land owned by his father.
-The deed in November 1732 that divides that property among his seven children or their heirs names all seven of his children with the married names of his daughters.
-Thomas himself may have escaped the violence of the Indian wars, but his brother, John, and his son, James, were killed when they fled to Fort Loyal and it was destroyed in an attack that caused the nearly complete withdrawal of European settlers until the wars had ceased.
+The deed in November 1732 that divides that property among the seven children or their heirs of Thomas names all seven of his children with the married names of his daughters.
+Thomas himself may have escaped the violence of the Indian wars, but his brother, John, and his son, James, were killed when they fled to Fort Loyal, and it was destroyed in an attack that caused the nearly complete withdrawal of European settlers until the wars had ceased.
 His sons and daughters fled the island for Massachusetts.
 Grace and her husband, David Oliver, returned from Marblehead when the violence ceased, and are buried at Georgetown.
 Some of their descendants remained for several generations.
 A copy of the 1732 deed is included in the documents section.
 The article excerpted below gives an excellent history of Georgetown, Maine, and the role the Parkers played in its settlement.